fluent/website/plugin.rst

 There are 3 kinds of plugins:

   Input plugin
-    Adds new entrance of events.
-It usually create a thread and listen a socket.
+    Provides an entrance of events.
+It usually creates a thread and listen socket.
 Or pull data from data sources periodically.

   Output plugin
-    Adds new exit of events.
-Output plugins are usually *buffered output* that accumulates events in the buffer and write out to file or network.
-The buffers are provided by buffer plugins.
+    Provides an exit of events.
+Output plugins are usually *buffered* that accumulates events in the buffer and write out to file or network.
+Buffers are provided by buffer plugins.
     Some output plugins are fully customized plugin that doesn't use buffer plugins.

   Buffer plugin
-    Adds new buffer implementation.
+    Provides a buffer implementation.
 Buffer plugin manages performance and reliability.

+You can add your own plugin.
+See :ref:`devel`.

 .. _input_plugin: